Near vertical incidence skywave: Frequencies and propagation

 NVIS is most useful in mountainous areas where line-of-sight propagation is ineffective, or when the communication distance is beyond the 50 mi range of groundwave (or the terrain is so rugged and barren that groundwave is not effective), and less than the 300–1500 mi range of lower-angle sky-wave propagation.
-Another interesting aspect of NVIS communication is that direction finding of the sender is more difficult than for ground-wave communication (i.e. VHF or UHF).
+Direction finding of the NVIS sender is more difficult than for ground-wave communication (i.e. VHF or UHF).
 For broadcasters, NVIS allows coverage of an entire medium-sized country at much lower cost than with VHF (FM), and daytime coverage, similar to mediumwave (AM broadcast) nighttime coverage at lower cost and often with less interference.